HaileyesusG/ASCIIviwer/README.md

-# ASCIIviwer
-Python script that downloads a published Google Docs page, parses ASCII-art coordinate data, and reconstructs the ASCII image in the terminal.
-Uses requests + html.parser via BeautifulSoup to handle Google Docs’ complex HTML structure.
+A Python tool that fetches a published Google Docs page, extracts ASCII-art data stored as table rows (x-coordinate, character, y-coordinate), and reconstructs the ASCII image in the terminal.
+The script uses requests to download the HTML and BeautifulSoup (with the built-in html.parser) to navigate Google Docs’ nested table-like structure.
+Coordinates are parsed into a grid and rendered top-down to produce the final ASCII art exactly as intended.